PTSD: National Center for PTSD

 - Perpetrators often assault young males in isolated areas where help is not readily available.
 For instance, a perpetrator who assaults males may pick up a teenage hitchhiker on a remote road or find some other way to isolate his intended victim.

 - As is true about those who assault and sexually abuse women and girls, most perpetrators of males are men.
-Specifically, men are perpetrators in about 86% of male victimization cases.
+Specifically, men are perpetrators in about 86 out of every 100 (or 86%) of male victimization cases.